carlos-unix/carlos-unix/README.md

 🔹 **sysHEMO** – Hemovigilance management system used internally at HIC (_private for now_).
 🔹 **FinOrganizer** – Web-based personal finance management system with login and graphical view.
 🔹 **cad.me** – User registration system with authentication in Python.
+🔹 **IFMG Cardápio Digital** - Telegram bot written in Java to access the IFMG campi menu.

 ## 🛠️ Tech Stack